amulchapla/AI-Powered-Call-Center-Intelligence/call-intelligence-realtime/README.md

 2. Create a [Azure Speech resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices) in the Azure portal.
 3. Create a [Azure Language resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics) in the Azure portal.
 4. Optionally, create a [Azure OpenAI resource](https://portal.azure.com/?microsoft_azure_marketplace_ItemHideKey=microsoft_openai_tip#create/Microsoft.CognitiveServicesOpenAI?WT.mc_id=academic-84928-cacaste) in the Azure portal.
 Note: OpenAI is currently in preview and is not available in all regions.
 You can check the [OpenAI documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/openai/overview?WT.mc_id=academic-84928-cacaste) for more information.
-5. Ensure you have [Node.js](https://nodejs.org/en/download/) installed on your laptop to run the frontend and backend apps on local machine.
+5. Install [Node.js](https://nodejs.org/en/download/) on your laptop to run the frontend and backend apps on your local machine.

-## How to run the app
+## How to Setup and Run this real-time solution component

 1. Clone this repo.
 This repo has two apps as shown in the architecture diagram above:
     * web-app-frontend folder is for the "ReactJS Frontend" web UI component and
     * ai-app-backend folder is for the "ExpressJS Backend" API backend component

-2. **Prepare and run the ai-app-backend Express.js backend**
+2. **Prepare and run the backend app (in folder ai-app-backend)**
     -	Go to ai-app-backend directory and run `npm install -all` to install dependencies.
-    -	Update the “config.json” file with your Azure Speech service key (subscription_key property) and Azure region (region property).
+    -	Update the “config.json” file with your Azure Speech service key (speech_subscription_key property) and Azure region (speech_region property).
 Azure Region value examples: “eastus2”, “westus”
     -	Update the “config.json” file with your Azure Language service key (text_analytics_key property) and endpoint (text_analytics_endpoint property).
     -	Update the “config.json” file with your Azure OpenAI service key (openai_key property), endpoint (openai_endpoint property) and deployment name (openai_deployment_name property).
     -	Start backend AI API app by running `‘npm start’`